pemazzon/bodro/README.md

 Just copy the .flf files in /usr/share/figlet.
 You then can use, e.g.

-figlet -f bodro "Sample text!"
+figlet -f bodro 'Sample text!'

 # previews
 bodro (normal):